SIERRA de LOJA.

 Black-headed Gull (Gaviota Riedora / Larus ridibundus).

-Along the cliffs Peregrine Falcon (Halcón Peregrino / Falco peregrinus), Sparrowhawk (Gavilán Común / Accipiter nisus), Crag Martin (Avión Roquero / Ptyonoprogne rupestris), Sardinian Warbler (Curruca Cabecinegra / Sylvia melanocephala), Spotless Starling (Estornino Negro / Sturnus unicolor), Linnet (Pardillo Común / Carduelis cannabina) and Goldfinch (Jilguero / Carduelis carduelis) were all seen.
-Amongst the vegetation I picked up a single Lang's Short-tailed Blue (Leptotes pirithous).
+Along the cliffs Peregrine Falcon (Halcón Peregrino / Falco peregrinus), Eurasian Sparrowhawk (Gavilán Común / Accipiter nisus), Eurasian Crag Martin (Avión Roquero / Ptyonoprogne rupestris), Sardinian Warbler (Curruca Cabecinegra / Sylvia melanocephala), Spotless Starling (Estornino Negro / Sturnus unicolor), Common Linnet (Pardillo Común / Carduelis cannabina) and European Goldfinch (Jilguero / Carduelis carduelis) were all seen.
+Amongst the vegetation, I picked up a single Lang's Short-tailed Blue (Leptotes pirithous).

 The next stop was the fish docks at Motril, where we had more access that usual now that Juan had managed to get a letter of permission to enter the areas behind the barriers.
 Several Lesser Black-backed Gulls with rings on were recorded along with more Black-headed, Yellow-legged and Mediterranean Gulls, Sandwich Tern, Sanderling and Great Cormorant.
 New birds included Little Egret (Garceta Común / Egretta garzetta), Grey Heron (Garza Real / Ardea cinerea), White Wagtail (Lavandera Blanca / Montacilla alba) and Common Kestrel (Cernicalo Vulga / Falcotinnunculus).